A Contextual Ranking and Selection Method for Personalized Medicine: Numerical Experiments

 \subsection{Performance Comparison on the Benchmark Functions}

-In this test, we compare the performance of the CR\&S Algorithm with some common budget allocation strategies in the literature.
-We use the same four benchmark functions as in Section \ref{sec:71}, and consider the following methods for comparison:
+In this test, we numerically assess the performances of the CR\&S Algorithms 1 and 2 on some benchmark functions.
+We use the following algorithms for comparison: \begin{itemize} \item \emph{Equal Allocation}.
+The number of simulation replications allocated to any treatment-context pair is equal.
+This is a naive method, and can serve as a baseline against which improvement from other methods might be measured.

-\begin{itemize} \item \emph{Equal allocation}.
-This method allocates the same number of simulation replications to any pair of design and context (has been used in Section \ref{sec:71}). \item \emph{Proportion to variance} (PTV).
-This procedure was proposed in \cite{rinott1978} for a single context setting.
-In this test, we extend it for multiple contexts by
+\item \emph{Successive Rejection with equal allocation among contexts} (Equal SR).
+The original SR was designed for a single context and has been shown to be highly efficient for BAI problems with bounded sampling distributions \citep{carpentier2016tight,gabillon2012best}.
+In this test, we apply SR to treatments under the same context while equally distributing the simulation budget among different contexts.
+Under each context, the simulation budget available $n/m$ is divided into $k-1$ phases.
+Every treatment that has not been rejected receives $n_{(i)}-n_{(i-1)}$ more replications and the estimated worst treatment is rejected in phase $i$, $i=1,\dots,k-1$.

 \item \emph{Optimal computing budget allocation with equal allocation among contexts} (Equal OCBA).
-The original OCBA was designed for a single context and has been shown to be highly efficient for R\&S problems.
-In this test, we make use of OCBA for designs under the same context while equally distributing the simulation budget among different contexts.
+Similarly as SR, the original OCBA was designed for a single context.
+In this test, we apply OCBA to treatments under the same context while equally distributing the simulation budget among different contexts: